 3 rows

-Tables x and y display the resulting Chi Square significance and BIC of each of the models.
-Each of the models have a chi square significance much less than 0, indicating that they are all a better fit compared to the ‘empty model’.
-That being said, model 11mand 1f is the most significant by several degreesP=9.83e-23, , and models 2f and 3f both had a relatively low significance compared to the others.
-Although models 2f and 3f had relatively lower significance, they did have the lowest BIC scores of the set, and models 1f and 1m had the relatively higher scores.
-Looking at these metrics alone would indicate that the addition of variables in models 2 and 3 were beneficial and did not significantly affect their goodness-of-fit.
+Tables x and y display the resulting Chi Square significance and BIC for the female and male models respectively.
+All models show a very small chi square significance (close to zero), indicating that they are all a better fit compared to the ‘empty model’.
+Comparatively, models 1f and 1m are the most significant by several degrees (P=1.89e-14 ,P=9.83e-23), and models 2f and 3f both had a relatively low significance compared to the others (P=8.12e-13, P=3.92e-13).
+Although models 2f and 3f had relatively lower significance, they did have the lowest BIC scores of the set (463.75, 474.93), and models 1f and 1m had the relatively higher scores (758.99, 1112.92).
+These metrics indicate that the addition of variables in models 2 and 3 were beneficial and did not significantly reduce their goodness-of-fit.

 Odds ratios and p-value